 How to Calculate Taxable Income from Your Salary

-Are you lost when it comes tax season and how your accountant comes up with your taxable income?
+Are you lost during tax season and confused with how your accountant comes up with your taxable income?

 Step 1: Calculate Gross Income

-Here is a list of some income sources you may have had:
+Here is a list of some income sources you may have had to report on your taxes:

 - Any compensation for your services, including fees, fringe benefits, commissions, etc.